objcio/articles/2014-08-11-bad-testing-practices.md

 1. Run the tests and see if those modified tests fail.
 1. Update your code to make all tests pass again.

-At the end of this process, we are back at square one—all tests pass and we are ready to start over if needed.
+At the end of this process, we are back at square one—all tests pass, and we are ready to start over if needed.

 Because you know exactly which tests failed and which modification of the